The Rise of Identity Management in the Cryptocurrency and Blockchain Space

 * Due Diligence Procedures

 Enforcing these policies and procedures without identity verification is impossible.
-At minimum, a financial institution must obtain a government-issued identification document from a customer before allowing the customer to transact.
+At a minimum, a financial institution must obtain a government-issued identification document from a customer before allowing the customer to transact.
 The institution must then verify the authenticity of the document presented and ensure that the customer who provided the document is its true owner.

 Even after the customer’s identity is verified, federal law requires financial institutions to manage customer access to ensure that only the customer uses his or her account.
 This is often done by two-factor authentication or by a user-created password.
 Integrating biometrics into password security is a step beyond either of these methods and is a highly effective way to control customer access.